 - Understanding of key metrics

 What you will need above any of the above skills is product sense.
-It means that you first have to become a subject expert and learn all the sides and details about the product.
+It means that you first have to become a subject expert and learn all the details about the product.

-Many still think that conducting business at a distance is a real challenge.
-However, we are living the consequences of the Internet revolution and in many cases, individuals can work from anywhere.
+Many business owners still consider management at a distance a real challenge.
+However, we are living through the consequences of the Internet revolution and, in many cases, individuals can work from anywhere.
 But why do people still avoid working remotely?

 - Although there are many workflow methodologies, they involve gathering as a team at a certain point (and team meetings are much simpler when sharing the same room).

 - Presence is simply faster.
 Speaking to a colleague next to you is much quicker than setting up a conference call.